philpagel/PCE174-communication/README.md

 This command calls `read live` repeatedly to do tethered live logging.
 By default it will log every second until interrupted.
-You can set the logging interval with the `-I` option and limit the number of readings with `-n`.
+You can set the logging interval with the `-i` / `--samplingint` option and limit the number of readings with `-n`.
 Negative values of `-n` / `--sampleno` mean that the program will keep logging until interrupted.

-    > pce174.py log
+    > pce174.py -i 1 -n 4 log
     date,weekday,time,value,rawvalue,unit,range,mode,hold,apo,power,view,memstat,mem_no,read_no
     2019-03-10,7,17:18:06,15.200000000000001,15.200000000000001,lux,400,rel,cont,off,ok,sampling,None,6,1
     2019-03-10,7,17:18:07,18.3,18.3,lux,400,rel,cont,off,ok,sampling,None,6,1